Poster competition

 • We reserve the right to make changes to prizes.

 • There will be 1 overall winner and runner up per age category.
-There will also be 1 popular vote winner.
+There will also be 1 overall popular vote winner for each competition category.

-• Posters will be judged on creativity, how well they fit the theme and how well the poster has been made or drawn.
+• Posters will be judged based on the judging criteria for each competition category.
 The popular vote winner will be chosen based on likes via the British Science Week Facebook page.

 • Entries must be submitted digitally – scan or photos of the original poster are accepted.
 3D models are not eligible for the competition.
 (Flaps are allowed as long as the poster still makes sense without the flaps being lifted.)